 Ceramics Facing the New

-The idea underlying the Ceramics Facing the New exhibition is kintsugi, the Japanese tradition of mending broken pottery with gold or another metal.
+The idea underlying the Ceramics Facing the New exhibition is kintsugi, the Japanese tradition of mending broken pottery with a mixture containing gold.
 Instead of concealing the damage, kintsugi seeks to establish a new relationship with it.
 In this exhibition, kintsugi serves as a metaphor for society.
 A fracture can be a signal of something new.
 How can fragments be re-joined to create a renewed yet enduring structure?

 Created by twelve artists and two artist groups, the works featured in the exhibition use ceramic art to explore the juncture of past and future, one that is characterised by environmental concern and the disintegration of social structures.
 Ceramic as a material occupies a special place in the history of humanity.
 It also provides what we need at this moment in time: connection, presence, craft.

 The exhibition is produced in collaboration with Ornamo Art and Design Finland.
 The featured artists were selected in an open portfolio call to the members of Ornamo.

 All fotos in the mobileguide © Ari Karttunen/EMMA

 Priska Falin & Helen Felcey: Being With (2021)